ofuochi/battleship-game/README.md

 ## Testing

 The unit tests are contained in a folder `BattleshipGame.Tests`.
-To run unit tests the game (including test coverage report) run the shell script `run-tests.script.sh` with the command `bash run-tests.script.sh` or simply run the command;
+To run unit tests (including test coverage report) run the shell script `run-tests.script.sh` with the command `bash run-tests.script.sh` or simply run the command;

 * WITH test coverage report - `dotnet test BattleshipGame.Tests/BattleshipGame.Tests.csproj /p:CollectCoverage=true /p:CoverletOutputFormat=\"opencover,lcov\" /p:CoverletOutput=../lcov;`
 * WITHOUT test coverage report - `dotnet test BattleshipGame.Tests/BattleshipGame.Tests.csproj`

 ## Docker

+I've added a `Dockerfile` to the application to allow the application to be "dockerized".
+Follow the steps below to build a docker image of the application

+* Build the application into a docker image with the command `docker build -t ofuochi/battleship -f Dockerfile .`
+* Run the application in interactive mode with the command `docker run -it --rm ofuochi/battleship` (the `--rm` option stops the container when the console application is exited with `Ctrl + C`).
+Note that you must run the command in ***interactive mode*** (with the flag `-it`) to be able to interact with the console application.

 I've pushed the finished application to [docker hub](https://hub.docker.com/r/ofuochi/battleship).
-To run the application, follow the steps below;

-* Pull the application with the command `docker pull ofuochi/battleship`.
+To run the application, simply pull the application from docker hub with the command `docker pull ofuochi/battleship` and follow the steps above.
-* Run the application in interactive mode with the command `docker run -it --rm ofuochi/battleship` (the `--rm` option stops the container when the console application is exited with `Ctrl + C`).
-Note that you must run the command in ***interactive mode*** (with option `-it`) to be able to interact with the console application.

 > Note: The application is build with the latest (preview) ASP.NET core framework (.net 6), hence if you're not running it in a docker container, you will have to install this version of .net to run the application without issue.